jwulf/camunda-cloud-test-drive/ADVANCED.md

 ## GhettoHub DB

 The implementation we are going to run uses [GhettoHub DB](https://github.com/jwulf/ghettohub-db) - "_The World's Least Web Scale JSON DB_".
-It's JSON Database in a GitHub repo through GitHub Actions.
+It's a JSON Database in a GitHub repo through GitHub Actions.
 Obviously you are not going to use it in production - it is for demo purposes only.
-It allows the Camunda HTTP Worker to act as a microservice by activating GitHub workflows that create database records in this repo.
+It allows  microservices, orchestrated by Camunda Cloud's HTTP Worker, to create database records in this repo using GitHub Actions.

 ## Stocking Inventory